-This 2017 I had the pleasure of seeing one of the New Seven Wonders of the World!
+This early 2017 I had the pleasure of seeing one of the New Seven Wonders of the World!
 This ancient pre-Columbian site is the Lost City of the Inca Empire, best known to the world as Machu Picchu, which translates simply as ‘Old Mountain.’

 Machu Picchu overlooks the Urubamba River and is an important UNESCO World Heritage Site.
 Just one century after its creation, this Inca site was abandoned and never revealed to the conquering Spaniards.
 It remained lost to the world for over 350 years.
 In 1911 Machu Picchu was re-discovered accidentally by Hiram Bingham, a US historian.